Singapore Cover Letter Writing Guide

 Sign the letter.

-Send your cover letter together with your CV and a recent photograph.
-Send no other attachments such as educational diplomas and certificates, testimonials of former employers, documentation of received awards and/or prizes, a record of your extracurricular activities, your passport or birth certificate, unless prospective employer requested them - if so, sent only copies.
+Send your cover letter together with your CV or resume and a recent photograph.
+Send no other attachments such as educational diplomas and certificates, testimonials of former employers, documentation of received awards and/or prizes, a record of your extracurricular activities, your passport or birth certificate, unless the prospective employer requested them - if so, sent only copies.

 Some large multinational companies use their own job application forms instead of cover letters and CVs.
 So, pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.
 It is quite common in Asia to state the name, education level and job of your parents in an application form.